cigdemturan/ToolboxDESC/README.md

 # ToolboxDESC

-This toolbox includes implementation of the local descriptors described in the paper below:
+This toolbox includes the implementations of the local descriptors described in the paper below:

 - Cigdem Turan and Kin-Man Lam, “Histogram-based Local Descriptors for Facial Expression Recognition (FER): A comprehensive Study,” _Journal of Visual